Arhoolie Records set highlights 50 years of roots-music

 A “SONGCATCHER” STRUGGLING TO STAY IN BUSINESS

-Arhoolie Records and writer Adam Machado won a Grammy award last year for “Hear Me Howling,” an anthology of the Bay Area music scene culled from Strachwitz’s recordings.
+Arhoolie Records and writer Adam Marchado won a Grammy award last year for “Hear Me Howling,” an anthology of the Bay Area music scene culled from Strachwitz’s recordings.

 But Arhoolie, based in El Cerrito, California, is struggling.
 Strachwitz said.
 He called himself more of “songcatcher” than businessman.